 It seems like a no-brainer: How could you go wrong with sales recruiting strategies focused on hiring people with a passion for selling?
 With consistent, effective coaching, these are the salespeople who will be most likely to deliver exceptional value to customers and differentiate you in the marketplace.
-Identifying and recruiting the “right” salespeople may be your best opportunity to cut retention issues later off at the pass.
+Identifying and recruiting the “right” salespeople may be your best opportunity to reduce sales burnout and cut retention issues later off at the pass.

 How to Recruit Top Sales Talent

 In our experience, an effective and deliberate selection process is essential to recruiting salespeople who will become top performers.
 Most companies know this.
 They recognize that getting the “right people” on board—those who are most likely to practice a customer needs-focus—is mission critical.
 But despite their best efforts, they struggle to consistently hire salespeople who will ultimately measure up to these lofty standards.

 The reason: Most organizations have not clearly articulated what characteristics are most predictive of success.